-- A signed, confidential letter of support from a Conservatory faculty member who can comment on your ability to implement the proposed project.
+- A signed, confidential letter of support from a College or Conservatory faculty member who can comment on your ability to implement the proposed project.
 Faculty members may submit letters of support directly to Jeanne Rosecrans or attach the letter in a sealed envelope signed by the referee to Jeanne’s office (Kohl 309).

 - If your project includes the research of human subjects, please review information about Oberlin’s Institutional Review Board (IRB) process and contact Dana Jessen prior to submitting your application.